jonathanirvings/judgels-wiki/Dev's-Guide:-Setting-up-backend-IDE.md

       [[images/annotation-preprocessors.png]]

 1. Try building the project by clicking **Build** -> **Rebuild Project**.
+1. After this, the generated classes should be created.
+However, they are not marked as source classes yet.
+To fix this, run `./gradlew idea` again, and then rebuild again.
 1. If the build succeeded, you're all set!

 ## Running server from IDEA